sharozmirza/golang-tutorial/README.md

 ## Pointers

 Pointers are variables that store addresses instead of values.
-Using pointers unnecessary you can avoid unnecessary value copies.
+Using pointers making unnecessary copies of a value can be avoided.
 It can also directly mutate values by accessing the address of a variable.

 ```go
 myVar := 123    // the value of myVar is stored in an address in computer memory